simongregory/sprout-flexunit/README.md

  * Project Templates for AS3, Flex, & AIR
  * Runner Templates for AS3, Flex, & AIR
  * Rake examples

+## Credit

+To Luke Bayes and Kristopher Joseph as similarity to the FlashSDK and Robotlegs srpout gems are not purely coincidental.

 ## MIT License